|

 Controls memory pressure monitoring for invoked processes.

-Takes one of "off", "on", "auto" or "skip".
-If "off" tells
+Takes a boolean or one of "auto" and "skip".
+If "no", tells

 the service not to watch for memory pressure events, by

-setting the $MEMORY_PRESSURE_WATCH environment variable to
+setting the $MEMORY_PRESSURE_WATCH environment variable to the

-by the service's user.
-It then sets the
+user.
+It then sets the $MEMORY_PRESSURE_WATCH environment

-invoked by the unit to the file system path to this file.
-The
+variable for processes invoked by the unit to the file system

-threshold information configured with
+path to this file.
+The threshold information configured with

 MemoryPressureThresholdSec= is encoded in the